-A key obstacle to consideration of the Scotch-Irish in multicultural studies is the culture's lack of a strong literary tradition.
-Books and films by or about the Scotch-Irish are listed below, but even these texts may not identify their subjects as Scotch-Irish or be aware of this ethnic group's defining history.
+A key obstacle to consideration of Scotch-Irish culture in multicultural studies is its lack of a strong or identifiable literary tradition.
+Books and films by or about the Scotch-Irish are listed below, but these texts may not identify their subjects as Scotch-Irish or be aware of this ethnic group's defining history.
 (Many people of Scotch-Irish descent don't comprehend the designation's historical meaning and simply assume they're "English," "British," "Scottish," or "Irish.")

 For details on Scotch-Irish immgration, see History of Scots-Irish Immigration, but briefly they may be regarded as a third wave of immigration from the British Isles: